jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 Amazon Athena is a serverless database to perform SQL queries on S3.

-- It is fully managed by AWS
+- It does not need a server to run, and for this, we don't need manage any infrastructure, so we pay only per executed query.
+- Pay per query, not for database
 - Used to query data in S3
-- Pay per query, not for database
 - Outputs are stored in S3
 - Secured by IAM

 Use cases: One-time SQL queries, serverless queries on S3, log analytics.

+## Amazon Quicksight

+It is a serverless learning-powered Business Intelligence (B.I) service to create interactive dashboards.

+Fast, auto scalable, embeddable, with per-session pricing;

+Use cases: Business Analytics, Building Visualizations, Perform ad-hoc analysis, get insights using data

+Fully integrated with AWS DBs: RDS, Aurora, Athena, S3, DynamoDB, Redshift